top of page

 Professional conference presentations focus on the origins of the use of animals as agents in the mental health process along with the pros and cons of such use in therapeutic settings.
 Members of the Golden Horde are available to "share the hair" when possible.

-All presentations and interactions with therapy dogs are educational in nature, not therapeutic.
+All presentations and interactions with the Golden Horde Therapy Dogs are educational in nature, not therapeutic.

 SERVICE TO THE AMERICAN RED CROSS